 Québec’s electoral map underwent many changes between the time the province entered Confederation and 1960.
 The most significant changes were made in 1890, 1895, 1912, 1922, 1930, 1939, 1944, 1945, 1954, and 1960.
 During this period, the number of electoral divisions increased from 65 to 95.
 In addition, the electoral divisions continued to be delimited by the Legislative Assembly.

 On January 15, 1962, a committee formed of non-parliamentary experts, chaired by Mr. Fernand Grenier, was commissioned by the government to perform a preliminary study to the electoral map revision.
-The committee filed the so-called “Grenier Report,” which contained several important measures to improve the electoral map revision process, including criteria for the delimitation of electoral divisions and the recommendation to entrust this responsibility to an independent body.
+The committee filed the “Grenier Report,” which contained several important measures to improve the electoral map revision process, including criteria for the delimitation of electoral divisions and the recommendation to entrust this responsibility to an independent body.

 For the first time, our electoral map was designed by an independent commission of the Legislative Assembly.
 Thirteen new electoral divisions were created, for a total of 108.
 Two general elections, in 1966 and 1970, were held on the basis of the map drawn up in 1965.